-A web application scanner(s) shall be able to (at a minimum):
+A web application security scanner(s) shall be able to (at a minimum):

-- Identify a select set of vulnerabilities in a web application. - For each vulnerability, generate a text report indicating an attack.
+- Identify specified types of vulnerabilities in a web application. - For each vulnerability identified, generate a text report indicating an attack. - Identify false positive results at an acceptably low rate.